A Simple Way to Protect Yourself

 • After working or playing outdoors

-• After handling uncooked foods, particularly raw meat, poultry, or fish
+• After handling uncooked raw meat, poultry, or fish

 • After blowing your nose, coughing, or sneezing

-• After handling an animal, animal food, or animal waste (including pets)
+• After handling pets, their food, or their waste

 • After handling garbage